Varun-M11/Attendence-Prediction/README.md

 ~~~
 ### NOTE:
 ~~~
 Initially the numerica, theoretical and programming Colums in your StudentData.xlsx would be Blank and also in your PredictedData.xlsx these categories would be Blank (NA).
-But as soon as you run the code the will get filled and you can see their values in RStudio.
+But as soon as you run the code they will get filled and you can see their values in RStudio.
 ~~~
 ---
 ### Contact: